blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/bazel.md

 </query>
 Loading: 0 packages loaded
 ```
-Finally, for each http_archive, go_repository, and git_repository rule in the output, [solution_name] parses the github dependency name (organization/repo) and version from each github released artifact location (in the url field or urls list, whichever is present).
+Finally, for each http_archive, go_repository, and git_repository rule in the output, [company_name] [solution_name] parses the github dependency name (organization/repo) and version from each github released artifact location (in the url field or urls list, whichever is present).

 ## Examples

 ### mvn_install rule example

 The following example will (if you add your [blackduck_product_name] connection details
-to the [solution_name] command line) run the Bazel tool on the
+to the [company_name] [solution_name] command line) run the Bazel tool on the
 *//tests/integration:ArtifactExclusionsTest* target in the
 rules_jvm_external project and discover dependencies defined with the
 maven_install repository rule: